On-axis and off-axis levitation by a rotating permanent magnet: Theory

-Under the condition of Eq.~\eqref{condition1}, the lateral stable equilibrium is found at $r = 0$.
-Using Eq.~\eqref{phi}, the value of $\langle F_z \rangle (r=0,z)$ writes

-The condition \eqref{condition1} appears again in the case where the gravitational force is positive.
 The effect of the weight can help or hinder the levitation.
-The minimum angular velocity required for levitation will be greater when the floater is under the rotor.
-At high speed, the condition $\phi \ll 1$ leads to the first-order approximation for the vertical force along the axis of rotation
+When the floater is below the rotor, the greater the gravitational force, the greater $2 \tan \gamma - \tan\theta$ and thus the greater $\omega $ has to be.
+The minimum angular velocity required for levitation will be greater when the floater is below the rotor.